 Make an appointment to see a Disability Advisor (phone 8201 2118), and bring documentation of your disability to the appointment (this is required under University policy).

-A Disabillity Advisor can make recommendations based on the documentation you provide.
-These recommendations are detailed in an Access Plan.
 Students may find it useful to discuss their needs with a Disability Advisor before approaching academic staff.
 Students who are dissatisfied with a response from a topic coordinator or with provisions made for reasonable adjustments to assessment should follow the procedures detailed in the University's Student Appeals and Complaints Policy.

-If you require adjustment to examination arrangements, your application must reach the Examinations Office at least four weeks before the examinations period begins.
+If you require adjustment to examination arrangements, your application must reach the Examinations Office by the advertised date, which is usually 4-5 weeks before the examinations period begins.
 Applications made after this date cannot usually be accepted.
 The Examinations Office will inform you of what arrangements have been made before the examinations period.